Bobris/BTDB/Doc/Relations.md

     (long Inserted, long Updated) UpsertRange(IEnumerable<T> items)

-Every relation have this method it is very useful with `As<T>()` when you want quicky upgrade old relation into new one.
+Every relation have this method it is very useful with `As<T>()` when you want quickly upgrade old relation into new one.
-Other than that it is pretty self explanatory.
+Other than that it is pretty self-explanatory.

 ### As